taedryn/mesh-citadel/README.md

 This project aims to create a MeshCore-connected BBS, heavily inspired by the Citadel BBS from the 1980s.
-This system is lightweight, designed to run on a solar-powered Raspberry Pi Zero and a low-power nRF52-based LoRa node running the room server firmware.
+This system is lightweight, designed to run on a solar-powered Raspberry Pi Zero and a low-power nRF52-based LoRa node running the USB companion firmware via py-meshcore.

 # In Progress